nmshd/documentation/_docs_integrate/create-attributes-for-peer.md

 }
 ```

-In our example, the Sender only requires the Recipient to accept the EMailAddress and the BirthDate, which is why the individual [CreateAttributeRequestItems]({% link _docs_integrate/data-model-overview.md %}#createattributerequestitem) and the [RequestItemGroup]({% link _docs_integrate/data-model-overview.md %}#requestitemgroup) within the Request have specified corresponding values in their `mustBeAccepted` property.
+In our example, the Sender only requires the Recipient to accept the EMailAddress and the BirthDate, which is why the individual [CreateAttributeRequestItems]({% link _docs_integrate/data-model-overview.md %}#createattributerequestitem) within the Request have specified corresponding values in their `mustBeAccepted` property.
 We assume that the Recipient wants to accept the Request and all its CreateAttributeRequestItems with the exception of the BirthPlace.

 If the Recipient wants to accept the Request for creating Attributes, it must accept all CreateAttributeRequestItems for which the `mustBeAccepted` property is set to `true`.
 It is therefore not permitted for the Recipient to refuse to accept the EMailAddress or the BirthDate offered by the Sender.
 {: .notice--info}